A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Structural patterns

 \section{Structural patterns}

-In this section, we introduce \textit{structural patterns} in real-world hypergraphs.
-That is, we present common structural characteristics of hypergraphs modeling real-world systems across diverse domains.
-We categorize the structural patterns as follows: \begin{itemize} \item \textbf{Static and dynamic patterns.} Static patterns describe the characteristics of static hypergraphs or individual snapshots of temporal hypergraphs (see \bgref{background:temporal_hypergraphs}), while dynamic patterns describe the evolution of temporal hypergraphs over time. \item \textbf{Node-level, hyperedge-level, subhypergraph-level, and hypergraph-level patterns.} The \textit{level} of a pattern depends on the basic element(s) used to define the pattern.
+In this section, we introduce structural \textit{patterns} in real-world hypergraphs {(refer to Table~1 of the supplementary document~\citep{supplementary} for a list of publicly available and frequently used hypergraph datasets from the real world).} {Structural patterns are structural characteristics that recur in real-world hypergraphs (and the real-world systems they model) across diverse domains~\citep{chakrabarti2006graph}.} We categorize the structural patterns as follows: \begin{itemize} \item \textbf{Static and dynamic patterns.} Static patterns describe the characteristics of static hypergraphs or individual snapshots of temporal hypergraphs (see \bgref{background:temporal_hypergraphs}), while dynamic patterns describe the evolution of temporal hypergraphs over time.
+Compared to static patterns that focus on structural behaviors, dynamic patterns provide additional insights into temporal behaviors, such as the formation and persistence of group interactions. \item \textbf{Node-level, hyperedge-level, subhypergraph-level, and hypergraph-level patterns.} The \textit{level} of a pattern depends on the basic element(s) used to define the pattern.
 If a pattern describes some properties of individual nodes (or hyperedges), it is categorized as a \textit{node-level} (resp., \textit{hyperedge-level}) pattern.
 Patterns that describe properties of the entire hypergraph are termed \textit{hypergraph-level} patterns.
 Patterns defined on specific combinations of nodes and/or hyperedges are categorized as \textit{subhypergraph-level} patterns. \end{itemize} The two forms of categorization are orthogonal, resulting in a total of eight sub-categories formed from their combination.
 In Figure~\ref{fig:patterns:taxonomy}, we provide an overview of the taxonomy for the structural patterns that we shall introduce below. {This section focuses on describing the observed patterns without delving into specific reasons behind them.
 In Section~\ref{sec:generators}, we aim to uncover potential explanations by reproducing them through simple mechanisms. }

-\subsection{Static Patterns}
+\subsection{Static patterns}

 We first introduce \textit{static patterns}.
 These patterns describe the structural properties of nodes and hyperedges, as well as the overall characteristics of real-world hypergraphs.
 Static patterns do not include those related to temporal changes.